flarum/docs/extend/data.md

 Migrations are like version control for your database, allowing you to easily modify and share the Flarum's database schema.
 Flarum's migrations are very similar to [Laravel's](https://laravel.com/docs/5.1/migrations).

 Migrations are placed inside a folder named suitably named `migrations` inside your extension's root directory.
-Migratins can be named whatever you like, but most people name them in the following scheme `Year_Month_Day_HoursMinutesSeconds_Description`
+Migrations can be named whatever you like, but most people name them in the following scheme `Year_Month_Day_HoursMinutesSeconds_Description`

 Where the date and time identifiers are the time of the file being created.